 Carrying a Loaded Firearm

-You cannot avoid the penalty for carrying a concealed weapon by openly carrying a firearm in Norwalk.
+You cannot avoid the penalty for carrying a concealed weapon without a permit in California by openly carrying a firearm in Norwalk.
 You would likely end up charged with carrying a loaded firearm, instead.
 You could face 3 years of jail time and $10,000 in fines if you are convicted of carrying a loaded firearm.

 Charges for Using Weapons in Norwalk

 Carrying a firearm can get you in deep legal trouble.
 Drawing or using a weapon can result in even harsher penalties.
 You can be charged with:

 Brandishing a Deadly Weapon

 Individuals can be face charges of brandishing a deadly weapon if they take out or display any kind of weapon in a manner that is threatening.
 Brandishing a deadly weapon also occurs if you draw a weapon:

 - Without lawful reason